AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 that adds triples amount of code, complexity, and chances to make mistake.
 And we did not even think of possible deadlocks in `MyService` yet!

+## Goals for New Approaches
-So let's try to fix these issues.
+So let's try to fix issues of this approach.
+So new approaches have to meet goals

-###Goals:
-* fix "do not forgets"s
 * avoid possibility of deadlocks
+* no "do not forgets"s
 * provide a reliable way of gluing UI and model together.

 ## Attempt 1.0 - Async with callbacks